K3vinb5/Unyo/README.md

 ## Known Issues

-- Local Extensions do not working on windows, the reason is still unkown, will ve fixed in the future
-- App is crashing a lot more this last version, the reason as to why is still being determined but I know why, it should be better next version, anyway if it does crash just relaunch it.
-(It should only crash when leaving videos, so no worry youn't be waiting a lot of time).
+- App is crashing sometimes in this last version, the reason as to why is still being determined but I know why, it should be better next version, anyway if it does crash just relaunch it.
+(It should only crash when leaving videos, so no worry youn't be waiting a lot of time, and it is not common at all, the issue has been diagnosed and it is already in the todo list now available under the projects tab).

 ## Contributors